 There are many places you can go for help if you have low vision.
 A number of agencies and organizations across the country can provide information about support and rehabilitation services, as well as other resources.
-Call Prevent Blindness America at 1-800-331-2020 and let us help you get started.
+Call Prevent Blindness at 800.331.2020 or visit our new web page, "Living Well with Low Vision" at http://lowvision.preventblindness.org.